jgwagenfeld/TUBA_V2/docs/HowtoStart.rst

    :align:   center

 The mesh has to be choosen from the object browser to the left.
 Select the compound mesh  ``Completed_Mesh`` and confirm.
+You can then select the now created Code Aster case and start the simulation.
+A terminal will open showing the ongoing simulation.

 .. figure::  _static/6_LoadingMesh.png
    :align:   center

-You can ignore the 'Alarm'-message at the end.
+After the simulation finishes, you will most likely get an 'Alarm'-message - which can be ignored.
 If the simulation failed, check your python script again if everything was defined correctly.
 If you are familiar with Code Aster, you can check the ``.mess`` and ``.resu`` files for more information.

 Your simulation results are written into an ``.rmed`` file.